Principles of Philosophy

-Principles of Philosophy (Principia Philosophiae) is a book by René Descartes.
+Principles of Philosophy (Principia Philosophiae) is a book by the French philosopher and scientist René Descartes.
 In essence, it is a synthesis of the Discourse on Method and Meditations on First Philosophy.
 It was written in Latin, published in 1644 and dedicated to Elisabeth of Bohemia, with whom Descartes had a long-standing friendship.
 A French version (Les Principes de la Philosophie) followed in 1647.

-The book sets forth the principles of nature—the Laws of Physics—as Descartes viewed them.
+The book sets forth the principles of nature—the laws of physics—as Descartes viewed them.
 Most notably, it set forth the principle that in the absence of external forces, an object's motion will be uniform and in a straight line.
-Newton borrowed this principle from Descartes and included it in his own Principia; to this day, it is still generally referred to as Newton's First Law of Motion.
+Isaac Newton borrowed this principle from Descartes and included it in his own Principia; to this day, it is still generally referred to as Newton's first law of motion.
 The book was primarily intended to replace the Aristotelian curriculum then used in French and British universities.
 The work provides a systematic statement of his metaphysics and natural philosophy, and represents the first truly comprehensive, mechanistic account of the universe.

+Contents

 Preface to the French edition

 Descartes asked Abbot Claude Picot to translate his Latin Principia Philosophiae into French.
 For this edition, he wrote a preface disguised as a letter to the translator, whose title is "Letter of the author to the translator of the book, that may be used as a preface."
-This was published in 1647, a date already in the mature, final period of his life.
-In this writing, Descartes pours some reflexions about his idea of wisdom and philosophy.
-Its content may be summarized as follows.
+This was published in 1647, when he was 51 years old and in the mature, final period of his life.
+In this writing, Descartes provides some reflections on his ideas of wisdom and philosophy.
+Its content may be summarized as follows: